LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

 [![View MPLAB Device Blocks for Simulink :dsPIC, PIC32 and SAM mcu on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://fr.mathworks.com/matlabcentral/fileexchange/71892-mplab-device-blocks-for-simulink-dspic-pic32-and-sam-mcu)

 ### clean previous installation
-You might want to clean previous installation: type picclean at matlab prompt.
+You might want to clean previous installation: type picclean at MATLAB prompt, or remove the add-on with MATLAB menu.

-### as an add-on
+### Installation
-1. With Matlab add-on feature, search MPLAB Device Block for Simulink.
-Use "Download Toolbox".
+1. With the MATLAB add-on menu, search for "**MPLAB**" or "**MPLAB Device Block for Simulink**".
+Push the add button on top left to download and install.
-Open the doc at the end of the installation process to check compiler and MPLAB IDE installation (mlx script).
+The script that open ad end of installation allows to check compiler and MPLAB IDE (programming interface) installation.
+Link to download these tools are provided otherwise.

-If you used download only, go to the mchp subfolder and run picsetup to set-up matlab path.

-### as an independant package

-1. Download the zip from mathWorks website, or alternatively from the [github repository](https://github.com/LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/releases)
-2. unzip and execute the .p installer script.
-From matlab, right clik on the install.p file and execute.
-The MCHP\_example folder is created in the current folder with a copy of simple examples.
+#### for old MATLAB release
+The toolbox is not be referenced as a support package on old MATLAB release.
+Go to the MATLAB add-on menu, select "Get more apps", search for MPLAB and download the toolbox with the top right blue download button.
+Depending on MATLAB release, you might either run the .p script (universal), or the .mltbx installer package.

 ### commands
 - picclean: clean-up matlab path from previous installations.